The Berkovich realization for rigid analytic motives: The Berkovich realization

-We now prove that $B^*$ sends the relative Frobenius maps $X^{(1)}\ra X$ to weak equivalences.
+We now assume $K$ is perfect of positive characteristic and we prove that $B^*$ sends the relative Frobenius maps $X^{(1)}\ra X$ to weak equivalences.
 This follows at once since the relative Frobenius map induces actually a homeomorphism $|X^{(1)}|\cong|X|$.
 This implies that the functor $B^*$ factors over the $\Frobet$-localization.